BDC Hamburger Icon

 Payanywhere 3-in-1

-The Payanywhere 3-in-1 reader doesn’t have a numeric pad and looks a lot like the Clover Go and Square readers.
-It accepts magnetic stripe, EMV and NFC cards as well as Apple Pay and Google Pay.
+The Payanywhere 3-in-1 reader doesn’t have a numeric pad and looks similar to the Clover Go and Square readers.
+It accepts magnetic stripe, EMV and chip cards, as well as mobile wallets.

 This $59.95 device connects to your iPhone, tablet or laptop via Bluetooth.
-The Payanywhere app supports adding tip amounts or percentages and accepts signatures for additional security.
+The Payanywhere app supports adding tips or percentages and accepts signatures for additional security.
 It can also send digital receipts or kitchen tickets for food service businesses.

 SumUp Plus

-The SumUp Plus reader accepts all swipe, tap and chip payments as well as Apple Pay and Google Pay.
-It also features a PIN pad on the back for debit cards.
-The reader connects via Bluetooth, boasts excellent battery life (up to 500 transactions per charge) and is incredibly affordable at only $19.
+The SumUp Plus reader accepts swipe, tap and chip payments, as well as Apple Pay and Google Pay.
+It also features a debit card PIN pad on the back.
+The reader connects via Bluetooth, boasts excellent battery life (up to 500 transactions per charge) and is affordable at only $54.

 The accompanying app allows you to manage products in your catalog, assign tax rates and send digital receipts.
 If you have multiple employees, you can see everyone’s sales.